---

-This guide covers advanced topics for finalizing your site, including how to generate secondary outputs like markdown versions of your pages or an RSS feed, add normal Jaspr routes alongside your pages, and finally build and deploy your site.
+This guide covers advanced topics for finalizing your site, including how to handle static assets, generate secondary outputs like markdown versions of your pages or an RSS feed, add normal Jaspr routes alongside your pages, and finally build and deploy your site.

 Secondary outputs allow you to generate additional files alongside your main page content.
 This is useful for creating things like alternative versions of your content, like a raw markdown version of a page.